intermine/im-docs/docs/system-requirements/hardware/index.md

 # Hardware

-The requirements for running InterMine depend on the size of data warehouse you need to create.
-It is possible to build small InterMine databases on most Linux or Mac OS X systems but for more substantial databases a powerful dedicated server is required.
-The recommended minimum harware requirements for running substantial servers such as FlyMine or InterMines for major model organism databases are given below.
+The requirements for running InterMine depends on the size of data warehouse you need to create.
+It is possible to build small InterMine databases on most Linux or Mac OS X systems but for more substantial databases, a powerful dedicated server is required.
+The recommended minimum hardware requirements for running substantial servers such as FlyMine or InterMines for major model organism databases are given below.

 ## Recommendations